 There are characters in this team: Peter Crouch, the giant robot-dancing striker; Jermaine Pennant, the fleet-footed playboy winger; Jerzy Dudek, the eccentric Polish stopper.

-Even local lads Gerrard, Robbie Fowler and Jamie Carragher play their part in the team dynamics, forming the Scouse nucleus of a global squad boasting more than 15 different nationalities.
+Local lads Gerrard, Robbie Fowler and Jamie Carragher also play their part in the team dynamics, forming the Scouse nucleus of a global squad boasting more than 15 different nationalities.

 But it is summer signing Bellamy, the firebrand Welshman whose off-field infamy would cast a shadow over his performances on the pitch, who picks up the mic first.